jabrail-chumakov/Photo-Mosaic-Python/README.md

-# Assignment 5 Part 2
+# ROBT402: Image Proccessing Homework Project 1
 Install Matlab, Python 3.6, as well as `cv2` and `numpy`.

 ## Description